haeussma/MTPHandler/specifications/plate_reader.md

 Description of the initial condition of a species in a well.

 - __species_id__
-    - Type: str
+    - Type: string
     - Description: Reference to species
 - __init_conc__
     - Type: float
     - Description: Initial concentration of the species
 - __conc_unit__
-    - Type: Unit
+    - Type: UnitDefinition
     - Description: Concentration unit

 ### BlankState